Coskntkk/old-twitter-clone/README.md

 - Replying function for all tweets
 - Tweet pages for viewing parent and child tweets
 - Route parameters for own pages of tweets
+- Layout improvements

 ## Roadmap

-- ~~Changing profile name & bio~~ ( canceled )
-- Reorganizing the API to make it RESTful
-- Login Authentication with Hash function
-- Layout improvements
+- Completed

 ## Lessons Learned